Snow-Crash/lintcode-practice/Note/Sort/Quick-Sort.md

 3. nums[i] <= pivot is false, nums[j] >= pivot is true
 In this case, nums[i] == nums[j] > pivot. j will increase by 1, i remains unchanged.
 Now values in [1, j-1] are not larger than pivot, values in [i, nums.size()-1] are larger than pivot (). j is still the boundary.
 Summary
-After the while loop stops, all values from 1 to j-1 are not larger than pivot, values from [j+1, nums.size()-1] are not less than pivot. j is the position where the pivot shoule be, nums[j] is not larger than pivot, therefore, after the while loop, no matter in what cases, it is necessary to swap nums[0] and nums[j]
+After the while loop stops, all values from 1 to j-1 are not larger than pivot, values from [j+1, nums.size()-1] are not less than pivot. j is the position where the pivot should be, nums[j] is not larger than pivot, therefore, after the while loop, no matter in what cases, it is necessary to swap nums[left] and nums[j]

 ## References